Emergent-Reputation/Core/research/IPLD-vs-IPFS.md

 - Data Modle details forms the data takes in memory, from which the codec transforms memory to encoded bytes.
 - Includes: Booleans, Strings, Ints, Floats, Null, Arrays, Maps - Bytes & Links (CIDs)
+- IPLD Block is like json but includes bytes and Links (not included in JSON)

 ## Merkle DAGs
     - A DAG with authenticated links down-stream through inclusion of recursive hashes.